What kind of legacy are you really leaving for your kids – your name, or your Savior's?

 Meet the Hosts

 Kent Evans is the Executive Director and co-founder of Manhood Journey, a ministry that helps dads become disciple-makers.
 After a twenty-year career as a business leader, he embarked on biblical fatherhood ministry projects.
 He’s authored four books.
-The first, Wise Guys: Unlocking Hidden Wisdom from the Men Around You, the second, The Manhood Journey: Charting a Course to Biblical Fatherhood, the third (coauthored with Eric Ballard), Bring Your Hammer: 28 Tools Dads Can Grab from the Book of Nehemiah, his fourth book, Don’t Bench Yourself: How to Stay in the Game Even When You Want to Quit.
+The most recent, Don’t Bench Yourself: How to Stay in the Game Even When You Want to Quit.
+He and his wife April have been married for three decades and they have five sons.

-Lawson Brown is husband to his high school sweetheart, a father of two young adult daughters, has been a business leader since 1995, and is a former Marine.
-He served as a small group leader for teenage boys for many years, helped start the Christian media ministry City on a Hill Productions, then later Sanctuary – a new church in Kennesaw, GA – where he served as its leader for Men’s Ministry.
-Lawson’s journey of faith has always been centered in a grounding from his wife, Audrey, and supported throughout by many men who he’s found as brothers along the way.
+Lawson Brown married his high school sweetheart, and is a father of two adult daughters.
+He’s a business leader and a former (always!)
+Marine.
+He’s served as a small group leader, helped launch ministries and a church plant where he served as its Men’s Ministry leader.
+His faith journey has always been centered in a grounding from his wife, Audrey, and supported throughout by many men who’ve been brothers along the way.
 His family is nearing an empty nest phase and has recently relocated to the Florida Gulf Coast beaches area.

 FEATURING GREAT GUESTS